sujato/cullavagga/dpcv-project.md

 This is the most critical part of the project, and the one that will take the most time and attention.
 It is crucial that the manuscript be typed with the utmost fidelity.
 The typists must avoid any temptation to reconcile or correct the readings.
 It is precisely the differences between DP-CV and modern texts that is of interest.

 In typing, it is not necessary to know the language.
+One of the issues I have encountered in doing this sort of work is that experienced scholars are usually busy and have many projects.
+So if we expect them to devote many hundreds of hours to a project like this, we may have to wait a long time.
+Fortunately, much of the work can be done at a reasonable price by less experienced workers.
+We can then use the scholars’ time efficiently by having them review the final work.
 Thus I propose:

 - **Typing to be undertaken by a commercial typing firm, with proofreading done by Pali scholars.**